-- 2.1 Using information provided by the County Council (based on likely population given the number of occupied homes in the area) it is estimated that in 2011 there were around 48,200 people resident in Christchurch. - 2.2 The figure below shows the current estimated age structure in the Borough and for other benchmark areas.
-The data suggests that the population profile in the Borough varies markedly from the national profile with large proportions in older age bands.
-In particular it is estimated that 16.2% of the population of the Borough is aged 75 and over (compared with 8% nationally) whilst 21.9% are aged between 60 and 74 (compared with 14.6% nationally).
+2.1 Using information provided by the County Council (based on likely population given the number of occupied homes in the area) it is estimated that in 2011 there were around 148,300 people resident in Poole.

+2.2 The figure below shows the current estimated age structure in the Borough and for other benchmark areas.
+The data suggests that the population profile in the Borough is fairly similar to the whole HMA and Dorset as a whole.
+However, when compared with the national profile Poole sees larger proportions in older age bands.
+In particular it is estimated that 10.8% of the population of the Borough is aged 75 and over (compared with 8% nationally) whilst 17.0% are aged between 60 and 74 (compared with 14.6% nationally).